reinierdevalk/abtab/README.md

 # Installing or updating Python and Java

+If you are able to run `abtab`, you can skip this section.

 ## Step 1.
 Installing and updating
 Installing and updating Python and Java is done easiest and most efficiently using a command-line package manager, but it is also possible to download and install [Python](https://www.python.org/downloads/) and [Java](https://www.oracle.com/java/technologies/downloads/) manually.